 We consider that FRNSW should continue its policy of not charging for responses to alarms of fire that are generated from triple zero calls, because of the perverse incentives that may result from charging for these responses.

-However, we consider there may be merit in charging for false alarms from privately monitored premises and recommend that FRNSW consider trialling a charge in this scenario to assess its effectiveness in reducing the number of false alarms.
+In our Draft Report, we noted that there may be merit in charging for false alarms from privately monitored premises and recommended that FRNSW consider trialling a charge in this scenario to assess its effectiveness in reducing the number of false alarms.
+This can currently be achieved through the ability to charge that is set out in the FB Regulation.12